Can You Switch Medicare Supplement Plans Anytime in Washington?

 A lot of people overpay every month simply because they think they're stuck.
 In reality, you may have options to lower your premium without changing your coverage at all.

 If you'd like, I can take a quick look at the plan you have now and see if there's a better-priced version of the same coverage out there.
-No cost, no pressure — just clarity.
+No cost, no obligation — just clarity.

-When do I have to answer health questions to switch?
+Will I have to answer health questions to switch Medicare Supplement plans in Washington?

 Already have a Supplement?
 You may be overpaying.